Famous/famous-angular/README.md

 # Famo.us/Angular

-Famo.us/Angular is a library that brings Famo.us and AngularJS together.
+Famo.us/Angular is an MVC for building Famo.us apps, powered by AngularJS.

 Using F/A, you can:
 * Create Famo.us apps using familiar AngularJS tools like controllers, directives, and services.
 * Bring rich Famo.us animations to new or existing AngularJS apps.
 * Use HTML to declare Famo.us UIs, complete with Angular's two-way databinding.